Please update your Flash player to see this menu.

-Entertainment options in both parks will be at their maximum during late-spring and summer.
-In particular, the opportunities for guests to hear live music in all the various "lands" of the parks have been beefed up.
-Since record crowds are expected once Galaxy's Edge opens, the parks wish to keep guests do AREN'T inside the new area well-amused and happy.
+Entertainment options will be at their maximum peak during late-spring and summer.
+In particular, the opportunities for guests to hear live music in all the various "lands" of the park have been beefed up.
 You'll need to pick up a "daily entertainment schedule" as you pass through the turnstiles in order to keep up with all the various scheduled performances!
 (Also, you'll need to consult the map in these brochures to find your way to Galaxy's Edge.
 While most of the park will be familiar to repeat visitors, you'll probably need help finding the entrances & exits for Galaxy's Edge.)